 Prior to coming to Vanderbilt, Dr. Yarbrough served as the Director of Environmental Epidemiology for the State of Tennessee where her responsibilities included oversight of a multimillion US Department of Energy grant evaluating the impact of historical offsite contaminant releases from the Oak Ridge Nuclear Reservation.
 Her international experiences have included community development in Africa and work with the Flying Doctor helicopter service in the jungles of Southeast Asia.
 She has served as a consultant to the World Health Organization.

-Dr. Yarbrough is a Principle Investigator developing a national surveillance system to monitor personal protective equipment for the CDC.
 Her preventive medicine programming at Vanderbilt has received national and international recognition, including the American College of Occupational and Environmental Medicine's (ACOEM) Corporate Health Achievement Award and the prestigious C. Everett Koop Award in health promotion.

 Dr. Yarbrough received her B.Sc. in Biomedical Engineering and her MD from Vanderbilt University.
 She completed her residency in Internal Medicine at Vanderbilt and in Preventive Medicine at Johns Hopkins University, has faculty appointments in Internal Medicine and Preventive Medicine, is boarded by the American Board of Preventive Medicine in both Occupational Medicine and Public Health, is boarded by the American Board of Internal Medicine and is a former Luce Scholar.
 Dr. Yarbrough has lectured and served on numerous working groups related to the practice of preventive medicine.